 CH: What can Kentucky do to begin a collective conversation (together with the artists from all areas of the state) with the larger world of contemporary artists?

 By attracting well-heeled and well-traveled individuals to the various 21C Museum Hotels and restaurants, this hospitality group plays a significant role in increasing exposure to and awareness of the Kentucky artists’ works represented in its collections.
-I viewed my postponed curatorial project, Icon Intervention, at 21C Lexington, as a similar potential force.
-In addition to changing exhibitions at the museum, the KMAC Triennial, organized through a committee led by curator Joey Yates, is a welcome format encouraging further dialogues between Kentucky artists while fostering attention from beyond the borders of the state.
-National and international art events, including biennials, art fairs, and group exhibitions offer more opportunities for Kentucky artists to gain further visibility.
-To gain further insight, fundamental questions should be pondered:
+I viewed my postponed curatorial project, Icon Interventions, at 21C Lexington, as a similar potential force.
+In addition to changing exhibitions at the museum, the KMAC Triennial, organized through a committee led by curator Joey Yates, is a welcome format encouraging further dialogues between Kentucky artists while fostering attention from beyond the state’s borders.

 - Do Kentucky artists want these conversations or are many satisfied with the status quo?